o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/procedural-material-nodes.md

 ---
-description: ' Use procedural material nodes in the &ALYlong; &script-canvas; editor for scripting. '
+description: ' Use procedural material nodes in the Amazon Lumberyard Script Canvas editor for scripting. '
 title: Procedural Material Nodes
 ---